According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 Best Luxurious Option - Dreamcloud

-The next candidate in this review of the best hybrid beds for side sleepers is the Dreamcloud.
+I will begin my list of the best hybrid beds for side sleepers with the Dreamcloud.
 The manufacturer itself claimed the mattress as an ‘affordable luxury’ and I cannot agree more with this statement.
 The mattress offers you a combo of an optimal medium-firm feel and high-grade materials.

 So, the supportive core of the mattress is a pocketed coil system, which has a surprisingly good balance between motion response and conforming.
 The Dreamcloud doesn’t bounce too much and won’t interrupt your shut-eye if your partner is an active sleeper.